Online

 FREE BROCHURE

-This course of study is the most flexible master’s online option at the University of San Diego (USD).
-It allows you to choose your specialization courses from across the School LeadershipSTEAM (Science, Technology, Engineering, Arts and Mathematics), Inclusive Learning: Special Education and Universal Design or Technology and Innovation offerings.
+The Curriculum and Instruction specialization is one of the most flexible online master’s degree options at the University of San Diego (USD).
+It allows you to choose your specialization courses from across the School Leadership, STEAM (Science, Technology, Engineering, Arts and Mathematics) or Inclusive Learning: Special Education and Universal Design, Technology and Innovation offerings.
 With these courses, you will focus on the design, delivery and assessment of lessons, units and programs.
-The Master of Education online program teaches you to systematically examine both your own practices and leading national and international exemplars and considers how the Common Core Standards play a role in curriculum development.
-If you are a transfer student to USD, this specialization may make the most sense for you.
+The Master of Education (MEd) online program teaches degree candidates to systematically examine both their own practices and leading national and international exemplars and consider how the Common Core Standards play a role in curriculum development.

-Get the comprehensive advantage that the Master of Education in Curriculum and Instruction offers!
+Get the comprehensive advantage that the Master of Education in Curriculum and Instruction program offers!
 View the curriculum below.

 Course of Study